 For this paper, it does not matter which of the two constructions one uses.
 We use $\EnhCatKCdg$ as the target for a $2$-represention of our Heisenberg $\HoDGCat$-enriched bicategory $\hcat\basecat$.
 First, we construct a $2$-functor from a simpler strict \dg $2$-category $\hcat*\basecat$ to $\DGBiMod_{\lfrp}$, which is naturally a subcategory of both above versions of $\EnhCatKCdg$.
 The two constructions should be viewed merely as two different ways to kill the acyclics in $\DGBiMod_{\lfrp}$.
 Thus we obtain the (same) $2$-functor $\hcat*\basecat \rightarrow \EnhCatKCdg$ whichever version of the latter we use.
 This $2$-functor is turned into the desired $2$-representation of $\hcat\basecat$ via a formal construction for which it is only important that acyclics are null-homotopic in $\EnhCatKCdg$.

-\subsection{The perfect hull of a \dg bicategory}
+\section{The perfect hull of a \dg bicategory}

-In this section, we set down a formalism for taking the perfect hull of a $\DGCat$- or $\HoDGCat$-enriched bicategory.
-On homotopy level, this corresponds to taking a Karoubi-completed triangulated hull of each $1$-morphism category.
+In this section, describe the formalism of taking the perfect hull of a $\DGCat$- or $\HoDGCat$-enriched bicategory.
+On the homotopy level, this corresponds to taking a Karoubi-completed triangulated hull of each $1$-morphism category.

 Let $\A$ and $\B$ be \dg categories.
 We have a natural functor

 which is defined as the composition

 whose first map is due to functoriality of the tensor product of \dg categories, and whose second map is due to the natural monoidal structure on $\modk$ given by the tensor product over $\kk$.
 Explicitly, given $E \in \modA$ and $F \in \modB$ the functor \eqref{eqn-modA-otimes-modB-to-modAotimesB} maps $E \otimes F$ to an $\A \otimes \B$-module whose fibre over $(a,b) \in \A \otimes \B$ is the tensor product $E_a \otimes F_b$.